pianojockl/bsdgames/README.md

 # bsdgames
-bsdgames dist files for FreeBSD ports
+bsdgames sources, primarily for the FreeBSD port games/bsdgames